Authentication (REST API)

 "Register API Key" modal open.

-Since creating an access token uses OAuth 2.0, you’ll need to click on “Generate New Token” to generate an access token from within the UI.
 Alternatively, you can also generate your access token programmatically via the REST API with this endpoint.

 Using Your Access Token